kristianmandrup/pulumi-fargate-mfe-importmap-deployer/Readme.md

-# AWS Fargate
+# Pulumi stack for importmap deployer on AWS

-AWS Fargate deployment for [importmap-deployer](https://github.com/single-spa/import-map-deployer) used by [single-spa](https://single-spa.js.org/) [Micro Frontends](https://micro-frontends.org/)
+Pulumi AWS Fargate deployment for [importmap-deployer](https://github.com/single-spa/import-map-deployer) used by [single-spa](https://single-spa.js.org/) [Micro Frontends](https://micro-frontends.org/)
+This Pulumi stack is designed to make it easy to set up AWS infrastructure for [importmap-deployer](https://github.com/single-spa/import-map-deployer).
+The importmap deployer is a service required for single-spa Micro Frontends to deploy importmaps.

 ## Prerequisites

 Ensure you have [downloaded and installed the Pulumi CLI](https://www.pulumi.com/docs/get-started/install/).

-## Pulumi stack for importmap deployer on AWS

-The importmap deployer is a service required for single-spa Micro Frontends to deploy importmaps

-This Pulumi stack is designed to make it easy to set up AWS infrastructure for [importmap-deployer](https://github.com/single-spa/import-map-deployer)
+## Stack overview

 The stack will: